 - Supporting documentation.

 For detailed instructions on completing the Form I-539 and filing an extension with USCIS, please visit USCIS's Form I-539 webpage.
+To access a link to the online form and online filing eligibility, visit the Form I-539 Online page.

 While USCIS processes their request, the M-1 student must maintain status and remain enrolled in their program of study or engaged in PT.
 Upon USCIS’s approval, SEVIS should automatically update the M-1 student’s record.
 Once the SEVIS record updates, the DSO prints and signs an updated Form I-20 and delivers it to the M-1 student.
 The student will also receive an updated Form I-94, “Arrival/Departure Record,” (with a new departure date listed) attached to the bottom of the Form I-797, “Extension Approval Notice.”